 At St Philip Westbrook, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.

 As a school we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our eSafety and PSHE lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and Personal, Social, Health Education (PSHE) lessons.

 Mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.